 xcrun: error: active developer path ("/Library/Developer/CommandLineTools") does not exist Use `sudo Xcode-select --switch path/to/Xcode.app` to specify the Xcode that you wish to use for command line developer tools, or use `Xcode-select --install` to install the standalone command line developer tools.
 See `man Xcode-select` for more details.

-The same for make.
+The same for make and other utilities.

 Again, if “Command not found” appears, either install CommandLineTools or install XCode.app, then return here.